2025 Conference on Robot

 General Announcement

-- Tour Reservation Deadline: 24 August 2025
+- Tour Reservation Deadline: August 24, 2025

 - All optional tour programs require a minimum of 20 participants.
 If the minimum number is not met, or in the case of adverse weather conditions such as typhoons, heavy rain, etc., the program may be cancelled or substituted with an alternative tour.
-Participants will be notified accordingly.
+Participants will be notified in advance.
 Alternatively, the program may proceed at an adjusted rate, subject to the consent of all participants.

 - All tours include entrance fees as specified in the itinerary and will be conducted with the service of an English-speaking guide.